Nosen92/maskin-flipdot/protocol.md

 >[!IMPORTANT]
 > One packet may contain many different data sections, one after the other.
 But for every data section, **all** parameters (offsets and font) need to be included, even if they are identical to a previous section (in that case they need to be repeated).
 If any one parameter is omitted, the sign **disregards** that section of data!

-## Footer
+## Footer and checksum
 ```
-0xcd  # Checksum
+0xcd  # Modulo 256 Checksum
 0xff  # Stop byte, always ff
 ```
-Every packet ends with a footer, consisting of a checksum and the stop byte `0xff`.
-The checksum is calculated by adding up all the previous characters in the packet (excluding the start byte `0xff`), and taking the least sifnificant byte of that sum.
+Every packet ends with a footer, consisting of a modulo 256 checksum and the stop byte `0xff`.
+The checksum is calculated by adding up all the previous characters in the packet (excluding the start byte `0xff`), then performing a modulo 256 operation, which in effect gets rid of every byte of that sum except the least significant byte.
+The remaining byte is the checksum.
 This is done both on the sender side, and display side.
 If the two checksums do not match, the display **disregards** the whole packet.
 >What happens when the checksum itself is `0xff`?
 That would conflict with the stop byte.
 To account for this special case, the checksum is altered to the **two** bytes `0xfe` and `0x01`.
 Curiously, the checksum is also altered in the case when it's `0xfe`, then it becomes `0xfe` followed by `0x00`.

 Then, the stop byte caps off the packet, letting the sign know that transmission of the packet is completed.